 User Interface Guide

-This document explains how to use the user interface.
-For more information about each module, refer to Modules Guide.
+This guide explains how to use the user interface.
+For details about each module, see the Modules Guide.

 Project

 A project file stores all preset and sound data.
-When you open a project file, all of that data is recalled.
+Opening a project file restores all of that data.
 Project files use the .2020 extension.

 Keyboard Interactions